3.2.1 Livestock is by far the main contributor of GHGs from farming.

 Gerber, et al. (2013)

-Globally, beef and dairy cattle contribute most to the GHG total from livestock, since they are ruminants and farmed in high numbers.
+Globally, beef and dairy cattle contribute most to the total GHG emissions from livestock, since they are ruminants and farmed in high numbers.
 Other ruminants (for example buffalo, sheep and goats) contribute less overall because fewer of them are reared.

 Non-ruminants such as pigs and chickens contribute less than cattle mainly because they do not emit as much methane from enteric fermentation, and their feed conversion efficiency is higher.
 As such GHG emissions from pork and poultry production are lower, despite their being farmed in large numbers.